materialscloud-org/learn-fireside/1_convergence_tests/c_kpt_vs_etot/README.md

-# K-point mesh convergence vs Total energy
+# Convergence of the total (absolute) energies with respect to the size of the k-points mesh

 Another approximation, carried out for the sake of computational implementation, is the discretization of the reciprocal space.
 When calculating an integral on a computer, the typical approach is to discretize the space and transform it into a summation over a set of point.